StirlingLabs/BigBuffers/docs/source/RustUsage.md

 The test code itself is located in [integration_test.rs](https://github.com/google/flatbuffers/blob/master/tests/rust_usage_test/tests/integration_test.rs)

-This test file requires `flatc` to be present.
+This test file requires `bufc` to be present.
 To review how to build the project, please read the [Building](@ref flatbuffers_guide_building) documenation.

 To run the tests, execute `RustTest.sh` from the `flatbuffers/tests` directory.